-Every year we host a number of university information sessions for parents, run by experts in their field.
-I encourage you to join these sessions, which are listed below and our student focussed workshops, for which you will find the full 2020/21 programme on pages 12 and 13.
+Every year we host university information sessions for parents, run by experts in their field.
+We encourage you to join these sessions that are run at 1000 and 1600 Swiss time on each day.

-February 2021 Thursday 4 Supporting your child with their Common App application Catherine Charlton from Rutgers University Thursday 11 Supporting your child with their UCAS application Mish Dattani from Dundee University Thursday 18 Supporting your child with their Francophone application Jérémy Esposito et Delphine Wojciechowski, Beau Soleil Thursday 25 Supporting your child with a Gap Year Abby Lindsay of Global Citizen Year
+February February First Thursday Supporting your child with their US application Second Thursday Supporting your child with their UK application Third Thursday Supporting your child with their Francophone application